 The inventory includes estimates for carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases with high global warming potentials (High-GWP) which includes sulfur hexafluoride (SF6), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and nitrogen trifluoride (NF3).
 It uses an inventory scope and framework consistent with international and national GHG inventory practices.
 An updated emission inventory is published annually to include additional years and improved estimation methods.
 Archives of all previous inventory data and documentation are available on the archive page.

-Data sources include California and federal agencies, international organizations, and industry associations.
-The calculation methodologies are consistent with the 2006 IPCC guidelines.
-The current inventory uses global warming potential (GWP) values from the IPCC Second Assessment Report, consistent with USEPA's national inventory.
-Full documentation of data sources and methods is available on this web site.
+Statewide emission estimates rely on state, regional or federal data sources, and on aggregated facility-specific emission reports from ARB's Mandatory GHG Reporting Program (MRR).
+Calculation methodologies are consistent with the 2006 IPCC guidelines.
+The current inventory uses global warming potential (GWP) values from the IPCC Fourth Assessment Report, consistent with current international and national GHG inventory practices.
+Full documentation of data sources and methods is available below or by using the detailed documentation index.

 The California GHG inventory is categorized in three ways:

-- Scoping Plan; follows the categories identified in the ARB 2008 Scoping Plan.
+- Scoping Plan; follows the categories identified in the AB 32 Scoping Plan.

 - Economic sectors; allows for comparison with other ARB emission inventories, which are similarly categorized.